andreaiaia/blog-template/README.md

 The template I based my blog on.

-# TODO

-- Create a SEO component to add on top of all the pages
-- Remake the logo logic

 # Deploy your own

 With this template you can start blogging in minutes, just click the button below and your blog will be available online at `https://your-blog-name.vercel.app`.